Hi, I’m Ian Stone, a historian,

 Speaker, seminar leader and consultant...

 In addition to frequently presenting my research at academic seminars, I regularly give talks on a variety of topics at local history societies and in schools and colleges.
-I have also spoken to several corporate bodies, for example London livery companies, on aspects of their institutional history.
+I also lead workshops in schools and often speak to corporate bodies, for example London livery companies, on aspects of their institutional history.

 I have worked with a range of different clients from a large public service broadcasting corporation to a small fringe theatre production company.
 I can advise on how best to ensure historical accuracy and authenticity, whether for documentary or dramatisation purposes.